ECN311 Microeconomics III

 - The theory of choice under uncertainty, including the expected utility theory

-- Formulate and solve more complex economic problems
+- Formulate researchable economic problems and solve them

-- Do microeconomic analysis based on commonly used functional forms and duality theory
+- Do microeconomic analysis based on commonly used functional forms in applied economics

 - Calculate welfare measures

-- Follow microeconomic reasoning in reports and articles in applied economics
+- Develop the knowledge to follow economic reasoning in reports and articles in applied economics

-- Utilize microeconomic reasoning in your own work, for example, in analysis needed in a master thesis
+- Develop the knowledge to utilize economic reasoning in his/her own work, for example, in courses in applied economics and the work with the master thesis